Advantages and disadvantages of clinical trials

-- The trial may not be available at a location that is convenient to you.
+- The trial may not be available at a convenient location.

-- You may have to go to hospital more often for tests and treatment, which can be inconvenient.
+- You will have to stick to the trial schedule and may have to go to hospital more often for tests and treatment, which can be inconvenient.

-- You may not like the uncertainty of not knowing whether you are taking an active new drug, the standard treatment, or a placebo.
+- You may not like the uncertainty of not knowing whether you are taking a new drug, the standard treatment, or a placebo.

 Find out as much as possible about the trial to help you to decide if you do want to take part.
 You can leave a clinical trial at any time, without it affecting your care.